OWLcracker/big-data/README.md

 | Spark Application  | http://localhost:4040/ | Spark application web UI, showing details of jobs, thrift server etc. (available when a spark session is initialized in juypter). |
 | Juypter Notebook   | http://localhost:8888/ | JupyterLab interface to interactively execute the python code of this project.                                                    |

+### Run Code
+To run the application code of the project you have to to the following steps:
+1. Open the Jupyter Notebook web interface
+2. When prompted for a token type in `"token"`
+3. Navigate to `notebooks` > `main.ipynb`
+4. Run the code cells in the notebook

 ## Documentation

 ### Spark